 Mains (120v) Off the Grid

 When not connected to “the grid”, 120v AC loads require an “inverter” to convert DC voltage (usually in the form of 12v deep-cycle batteries) to 120v AC.
 For example, if you wanted to power your home 120v tv in your RV, Skoolie, or from your solar array at home, you wold need an inverter to supply 120v to the tv from your 12v batteries.

 An important consideration about using an inverter is the amp draw on the batteries.
 Typically if an appliance needs 1 Amp AC, the inverter will draw 10 Amps DC.

-If a n appliance draws 1 Amp AC, it will draw 10 Amps DC.
+If an appliance draws 1 Amp AC, it will draw 10 Amps DC.
 If you have a 100 Amp Hour battery bank, you could safely run the appliance for 5 hours.
 Assuming there is no other load on the battery bank.
 I say you can run it safely for 5 hours, not 10 hours, because we don’t really want to drain our batteries past 50%.
 This is not true for all battery types as some can be drained much lower; however, it is never a bad idea to have extra, just in case.

-- BONUS – If you had a Solar setup putting more than 10 Amps into the battery bank, you could run the fan as long as you could keep the solar panels in the sun.
+- If you had a Solar setup putting more than 10 Amps into the battery bank, you could run the appliance as long as you could keep the solar panels facing the sun.

 Our plan is to take solar energy stored in the battery bank, and using an inverter, supply 120V electricity to a fuse panel, supplying 120v electrical outlets throughout the bus.
 It is important to use to oversize our inverter needs; since our goal is to be as sustainable as possible we want to ensure we’ll be prepared for whatever we may need or want.